HL7/daf-research/pages/_includes/daf-research-developer.md

 ##### De-Identification of data

-It is expected that most vendors supporting the ONC 2015 Edition CCDS API's or the Patient/$everything operation would be returning identifiable patient information as part of the API.
-Since PCORnet required de-identified data the de-identification has to be performed subsequently.
-Implementations can choose internally approved mechanisms for de-identifying the data and populating the PCORnet CDM.
+It is expected that most vendors supporting the ONC 2015 Edition CCDS API's or the Patient/$everything operation would be returning identifiable patient information as part of the API.Since PCORnet requires de-identified data the de-identification has to be performed subsequently.
+Implementations can choose internally approved mechanisms or [HHS de-identification guidance] for de-identifying the data and populating the PCORnet CDM.

 ##### Mapping to be used